ankitkeshari719/React-HOC/README.md

 <i>const EnhancedComponent = higherOrderComponent(WrappedComponent);</i>

-<b>What is the difference between Component and Higher Order Component?<b>
+<b>What is the difference between Component and Higher Order Component?</b>
 <p>A component transforms props into UI, a higher-order component transforms a component into another component.</p>

 <b>Ist way:</b>